raiguard/luapls/doc/types.md

 ## Step 1: Generate ASTs

+Gather all Lua files in the workspace and parse them.
+Cannot build file dependency graphs until after type checking has been completed.

+DEFUNCT:

 * User defines "environments" that have a specified set of root files.
 * Iterate these root files in order.
 * Files are represented as a connected graph.